A unique art movement is the minimalism art movement. I have always loved the ingenuity and yet the simplicity of minimalism art.

 - Interest in Viewer Reaction- The Minimalism artist is interested in the relationship between the different parts of the artwork and how the artwork’s viewers see this relationship.
 In other words, two people could look at a piece of minimalist art, and both may see something different.

 - Some Did Not Consider Themselves Artists – Some of the minimalist artists did not really consider themselves artists.
-Carl Andre was known to say that “I’m not a studio artist.
+Carl Andre was known to say “I’m not a studio artist.
 I’m am a location artist.“

 Where To See Some of the Best Minimalism Art?